canalplus/rx-player/doc/api/local_manifest.md

 The `loadInitSegment` callback allows the RxPlayer to request the initialization segment of this representation.

-Most audio and video representation have a segment which allows to obtain information about the representation's data without containing data in itself.
+Most audio and video representation have an initialization segment which allows to obtain information about the representation's data without containing data in itself.
 For text representations, where it is most likely not needed, this callback can emit `null` instead of the segment.